pstrsr/product-service/README.md

   tech of graph databases, which require a refactor to a different type of persistence.
 To avoid database-driven-design, we need dependency inversion for this use case.

+- "Product-Service" sounds like something that would evolve to something bigger over time, but that may just be me.

 - As this is a demo project to showcase how I would model most services, I would like to show how I would like to model a slightly more complicated setup, which takes extensibility maybe more into account than I usually would.